iamkenos/hornet/README.md

 ## About

-[WebdriverIO](https://webdriver.io/) that comes with the following presets and additional features:
+[WebdriverIO](https://webdriver.io/) that comes with presets and additional features:

 - write _**`async`**_ tests with [TypeScript](https://www.typescriptlang.org/docs/handbook/modules.html) and [Cucumber](https://cucumber.io/docs/guides/overview/)
 - gherkin statements that can be used out of the box